lesept777/MLP-for-ESP32/README.md

 * The number of epochs for each iterations,
 * The size of the batch of data.

+It is possible to make your own optimization algorithm and train the network by yourself, as shown in the [Sinus2 example](https://github.com/lesept777/MLP-for-ESP32/tree/master/examples/MLP_Sinus2)

 ## Improve the training
 It is possible to improve the training results if the maximum number of epochs is reached.
 Just save the network, and run the code again with heuristics parameter `H_INIT_OPTIM` set to 0:
 ```